 The Phi Theta Kappa International Honor Society recognizes and encourages scholarship among two-year college students.
-To achieve this purpose, Phi Theta Kappa provides opportunities for the development of leadership and service, and fosters an intellectual climate for the exchange of ideas and ideals, lively fellowship for scholars, and stimulation of interest in continuing academic excellence.
+To achieve this purpose, Phi Theta Kappa provides opportunities for the development of leadership and service and fosters an intellectual climate for the exchange of ideas and ideals, lively fellowship for scholars, and stimulation of interest in continuing academic excellence.

-The RCC Student Ambassadors are nominated for their leadership qualities, campus involvement, and community engagement.
+The RCC Student Ambassadors are selected for their leadership qualities, campus involvement, and community engagement.
 They represent the student body at official college functions and serve as guides and mentors for new students.
+To be selected, students must have a cumulative GPA of at least 2.5 and maintain a cumulative GPA of at least 2.0 to continue in the ambassador role.